ISKCON: Foundation and initial growth

+Prabhupada's goal was to spread Chaitanyite Vaishavism across the world in a strategy he termed "cultural conquest".
+He was pessimistic towards modern industrial society and advocated a self-sufficient, rural agrarian economy; nevertheless he did not oppose utilising modern technology as long as it was for devotional service.
+Prabhupada stated that the Bhagavata Purana (aka Srimad Bhagavatam) and other such texts could only be understood if recited by a "self-realised" person who stands as a "bona fide representative" of Shuka (the traditional composer of the text).
+The only manner to be a bona fide representative according to Prabhupada was to be in the disciplic succession (parampara) stretching back to Shuka and from there to Krishna himself.
+Prabhupada repeatedly stated he wants many of his disciples to become gurus but stressed that a disciple must perfectly follow the teachings of his guru (who in turn perfectly replicates his own guru linking back to Krishna) and not "manufacture" any new innovations.
+Prabhupada preached that reciting the Hare Krishna mantra and hearing the Bhagavata Purana being recited renders direct experience of divinity, a process he considered a "science of the spirit".

+Despite the creation of the GBC, Prabhupada retained autocratic control over ISKCON during his lifetime.
+Key to the spread of ISKCON were Prabhupada's writings and translations including the Bhagavad-gītā As It Is, Kṛṣṇa: The Supreme Personality of Godhead, Śrīmad-bhāgavatam, Caitanya-caritāmṛta, and the Back to Godhead magazine.
+Prabhupada went on cross-country tours to establish ISKCON internationally.
+His devotion-oriented English translations and commentaries of Gaudiya Vaishnava texts were oriented to the neophyte Western mind.
+According to Hopkins, young Westerners were eager to submit themselves to Prabhupada's strong disciplinary structure (opposite to the loose ways of the 1960s counterculture) and his example of a devotional path.
+When instructing his disciples he instilled them the belief that no matter what work they had to do, Krishna would help them.

+Global spread

 Hare Krishna devotees, London, England (1970).

 As ISKCON established centers throughout the United States, it adapted its recruitment modes depending on the environment of the city and neighborhood at hand.
 As ISKCON became more closed off in the 1970s up until Prabhupada's death, movement sympathizers were key to its spread.
 In the late 1970s, some ISKCON centers became more open to public relationships and influences, to the chagrin of conservative centers.

 After returning to India with his Western disciples, Prabhupada was keen on establishing large temple complexes in Bombay, Bengal, and Vrindaban; by displaying the Krishna devotion of his non-Indian devotees, Prabhupada wanted to awaken a religious revival among Indians.
 Prabhupada was aware that in order to gain legitimacy from Indians; his foreign followers had to maintain strict behavior rules in India and display proper devotion in order for people to take seriously their claims of being Vaishnavas and brāhmaṇas.